 Sauna Day goes global

 Initially the idea was to limit the event to Helsinki, but through the Sauna Day website sauna owners in other parts of Finland, in Germany and even in faraway Kuala Lumpur have also offered to open up their saunas.
 Anyone with a suitable sauna can join the event by registering their venue on the website.

 The organisation Yhteismaa was set up in 2012 to promote participatory urban culture.
-Yhteismaa regularly arranges open social events including Cleaning Day flea markets, picnic dinners on downtown Helsinki’s Esplanade, and public art exhibitions in private spaces.
+Yhteismaa regularly arranges open social events including Cleaning Day flea markets, picnic dinners on downtown Helsinki’s Esplanade (Dinner Under the Sky), and public art exhibitions in private spaces.

-Sauna Day will be held on Saturday October 29, 2016.
+Sauna Day is held several times a year.
 Bathers are encouraged to book smaller hotspots in advance on the Sauna Day website, but there should be plenty of room for everyone in the event’s largest saunas.
 Don’t forget to bring a towel!

 By Anna Ruohonen, February 2016, updated October 2016